How Much Time Does It Take to Get a GST Number in India?

 20–30 calendar days

-Aadhaar e-verification is mandatory; final approval depends on workload and location.
+Aadhaar e-verification is mandatory; however, grants of final approvals depend on the workload and location.

 Offline/Biometric Aadhaar Verification